wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 ### Wireless Network Security

 I use a separate GUEST wifi network which doesn't have access to any other parts of the network, ditto a IOT wifi network to isolate the IOT devices from any mischief.
+I regularly pentest my own wireless network as a part of my security research.

 ### CCTV and Security Cameras